-The Congressional Art Competition is open to all students in grades 7–12 who reside or attend school in the 31st District.
+The Congressional Art Competition is open to all students in grades 9–12 who reside or attend school in the 31st District.
+It is open to 7th & 8th grade students who are housed on the same campus as high school students.
 The winner from Texas' 31st District will have their artwork displayed for one year in the U.S. Capitol and receive a trip to Washington, D.C. to be recognized at an annual awards ceremony in June.

 The exhibit in Washington, D.C. will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 Artwork entered in the contest may be up to 26 inches by 26 inches, may be up to 4 inches in-depth, and can not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

 Artwork may include:

 - Drawings: including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)